A ratified contract secures the buyer-seller relationship toward a permanent deal.

 Step Three

-You must progressively honor the terms of the ratified contract.
+You must progressively honor the entire contract, ensuring every term of the ratified contract is completed as agreed.
 Essentially once a contract is ratified, it becomes binding.
 Therefore you are liable for any breach of contract.

 Is backing out of a ratified contract possible?